Yuxi-Ruby/DailyWords/words/AIM.md

 ...an appeal which aims to raise funds for children with special needs.
 Synonyms:try for, want, seek, work for

-2.The aim of something that you do is the purpose for which you do it or the result that it is intended to achieve.
+2. The aim of something that you do is the purpose for which you do it or the result that it is intended to achieve.
 E.g The aim of the festival is to increase awareness of Hindu culture and traditions.
 ...a research programme that has largely failed to achieve its principal aims.
 Synonyms: intention, end, point, plan